zerotier/terraform-multicloud-quickstart/quickstart.md

 * We can do a lot of cool stuff.
 * Pinging IPv4 addresses will yield ARP table entries.
 * Pinging IPv6 addresses yields ICMPv6 Neighbor Solicitation.
-* Across clouds, and from behind NAT devices.
+* Across clouds, and through NAT devices.

 ## Technical Prerequisites